Psychedelic/nft-marketplace-fe/docs/service-dependencies.md

 Check the topic of how to get data in your local Kyasshu to learn more.

+🤞 If you findf issues, refer to the [troubleshooting](/docs/troubleshooting.md) document for help.

 ### Get data in the local Kyasshu

 Following, is a command to make a HTTP GET request to the `marketplace` endpoint.